 Here are just a few examples of oral health issues that may point to digestive or general health problems:

-• Oral candida or thrush – This overgrowth of fungus occurs in the soft-tissue lining of the oral cavity (tongue, throat, cheeks, etc.) It can indicate an immune imbalance in the digestive track/intestine or may be a sign of a zinc deficiency from poor digestion.
+- Oral candida or thrush – This overgrowth of fungus occurs in the soft-tissue lining of the oral cavity (tongue, throat, cheeks, etc.) It can indicate an immune imbalance in the digestive tract/intestine or may be a sign of a zinc deficiency from poor digestion.

-• Enamel defects – The enamel on your permanent teeth develops over a period of several years in childhood.
+- Enamel defects – The enamel on your permanent teeth develops over a period of several years in childhood.
 To form healthy enamel, you must be able to properly digest a wide array of vitamins and minerals.
-Since celiac disease prevents good digestion, it can lead to weak, discolored, or underdeveloped tooth enamel that greatly increases the risk of cavities.
+Since celiac disease prevents good digestion, it can lead to weak, discolored, or underdeveloped tooth enamel which greatly increases the risk of cavities.

 How Can Seeing a Dentist Improve Your Digestive and Overall Health?